SeedGNN: Graph Neural Networks for Supervised Seeded Graph Matching: Introduction

-In contrast, our SeedGNN architecture is carefully designed to effectively incorporate the above two insights.
-First, our SeedGNN is applied to each pair of nodes across the two graphs, rather than to each node in the two graphs separately.
-As we will elaborate in \prettyref{sec:seedencode}, this approach can easily generalize the capability of counting and using witnesses to graphs with different sizes.
-Second, we implement a module that mimics the percolation process.
-In each layer, this module applies the Hungarian algorithm on the computed node-to-node similarity to extract only new seeds with high confidence (and reject conflicting node pairs with low confidence).
+Compared to the existing GNNs, our SeedGNN architecture is carefully designed to effectively and explicitly incorporate the above two insights.
+First, most existing GNNs are ``node-based,'' i.e., they are applied to each node to compute a node embedding.
+In contrast, SeedGNN is ``pair-wise,'' i.e., it is applied to each pair of nodes across the two graphs.
+As we elaborate in \prettyref{sec:convolution}, this pair-wise architecture is much more effective in learning how to compute and use witnesses in a way that can be generalized to graphs with different sizes.
+Second, we carefully design a percolation module to filter out node-pairs with low similarities.
 As a result, only the ``cleaner'' new seeds are used to trigger the percolation process.

-Not only does SeedGNN adopt known theoretical insights, it also has the potential to use them more effectively.
-For example, compared to theoretical algorithms that pre-specify how to use the seeds (e.g., the Percolation algorithm in \citep{kazemi2015growing} only uses the 1-hop witnesses to generate new seeds), our SeedGNN is much more flexible.
-Roughly speaking, each additional layer of SeedGNN can be viewed as extracting witness information at a higher number of hops.
-Furthermore, depending on the weights trained, each layer may decide to compute the new seeds based on the current layer, or to pass the similarity to the next layer for extracting information from a larger neighborhood.
-In this way, our SeedGNN can automatically figure out (from the training graphs) what combinations of features are most useful, and therefore it can potentially outperform not only existing GNN approaches but also known theoretical algorithms.

-We conduct numerical experiments to test our SeedGNN on both synthetic and real-world graphs, and compare it with the state-of-the-art algorithms, including both non-learning and learning-based ones.
-To verify the generalization power of SeedGNN, the sizes of graphs and seed sets in the training set are different from those in the test set.
-All experiments demonstrate that our SeedGNN significantly outperforms these baselines and can be generalized to graphs and seed sets with different sizes.
-Moreover, our detailed experimental study shows that our SeedGNN can indeed effectively use witnesses at various hops and can apply the idea of percolation.
-We further illustrate the importance of different types of graphs (e.g., the graph sparsity) in the training set.
-With more heterogeneous types of training graphs, the trained model can automatically adapt the use of different features in matching different types of unseen graphs.